JEFF MANCHUR: PIANIST

 Sometimes it's a saying, but this week it's been an analogy.

 I always try to shift how my students practice, especially older ones.
-I talk endlessly about strategies and techniques (which I summarize in an e-book, which you can get for free by signing up for my mailing list on the right).
+I talk endlessly about strategies and techniques.
 I talk about isolating sections.
 But I find it really difficult to break their mentality that practicing means starting at the beginning of a piece, playing through till they make a mistake, stopping and restarting at the point of the mistake.
 I could go on about the errors here, but the point of this post is to discuss the analogy I've been trying out.

 I've been comparing this kind of practicing to reading a book, but not really reading.
 We've all experienced having words in front of us, knowing that our eyes are going over the words line-by-line, but our conscious brain isn't receiving any of it.
 We're 'reading', but we aren't processing; our mind is on something else.